City of license: Table of allotments

 In the United States, the Federal Communications Commission maintains a Table of Allotments, which assigns individual channel frequencies to individual cities or communities for both TV and FM radio.

 A corresponding Table of Allotments for digital television was created in 1997.
 To operate a licensed station, a broadcaster must first obtain allocation of the desired frequencies in the FCC's Table of Allotments for the intended city of license.
 This process is subject to various political and bureaucratic restrictions, based on considerations including the number of existing stations in the area.

 The term "city" has in some cases been relaxed to mean "community", often including the unincorporated areas around the city that share a mailing address.
-This sometimes leads to inconsistencies, such as the licensing of one metro Atlanta station to the unincorporated Cobb County community of Mableton, but the refusal to license another to Sandy Springs, which is one of the largest cities in the state, and was at the time an unincorporated part of Fulton County only for political reasons in the Georgia General Assembly.
+This sometimes leads to inconsistencies, such as the licensing of one metro Atlanta station to the unincorporated Cobb County community of Mableton, but the refusal to license another to Sandy Springs, which is one of the largest cities in the state, and was at the time an unincorporated part of Fulton County due to political complications involving its eventual incorporation from both the state and its containing county of Fulton.

 The definition of a "community" also comes into play when a broadcaster wants to take a station away from a tiny hamlet like North Pole, New York, whose population is in decline.
 In general, regulators are loath to allow a community's only license to be moved away - especially to a city which already has a station.
 A broadcaster may make the case that the "community" functionally no longer exists in order to be released from its local obligations.

 Often, the city of license does not correspond to the location of the station itself, of the primary audience or of the communities identified in the station's branding and advertising.

 Some of the more common reasons for a community of license to be listed as a point far from the actual audience include: